Joe Hogsett: Sexual harassment allegations within administration

 In July 2024, the Indianapolis Star released an investigative report of Hogsett's administration, specifically on former chief deputy mayor, Thomas Cook.
 The report outlined three women that said Cook targeted younger women who worked under him, giving them praise, poetry and gifts and promised career growth as he pressured them toward intimacy and unwanted sexual encounters.
 According to the report, Hogsett heard complaints about Cook and his behavior in 2017.
 Hogsett's administration said it reprimanded and disciplined Cook three times, finally resulting in his resignation from city employment in 2020.
 However, he was hired for Hogsett's 2023 mayoral campaign and then later ultimately fired.

 Subsequently, the Indianapolis City-County Council formed a special committee to investigate allegations of impropriety against the mayor's office concerning how it responded to Cook's actions.
 Following the conclusion of an investigation that found Hogsett and his administration did not break the law, an attorney representing several of the alleged victims revealed that the special committee investigation omitted information regarding Hogsett's personal behavior.

+After resigning from politics publicly, Cook continued to leverage his political connections with Hogsett in order to secure $80 million dollars in public incentives to benefit his law firm's clients.

 In September 2024, an administrator was fired for violating the city's workplace harassment policy.

 Five City-County councilors: Josh Bain, Jesse Brown, Crista Carlino, Michael-Paul Hart and Andy Nielson, have called for Hogsett to resign in response to the initial report and resulting investigations.
+The scandal divided Indianapolis-era Democrats, with some calling for a change in leadership.

+Staff turnover

+Hogsett has faced significant senior staff turnover because of the controversies surrounding him.
+This turnover involved the departure of the Mayor's most senior advisors, including successive chiefs of staff and the city controller.
+This exodus extended into the agencies responsible for the city's physical and economic development, most notably the Department of Metropolitan Development (DMD) and the Department of Public Works (DPW).
+Furthermore, public testimony from former mid-level directors, including those in sustainability and human resources, characterized the internal environment as increasingly difficult, citing a lack of administrative support for professionalizing city operations.